 This seems to be a common problem without a common solution, so here’s how I did it.
+The list of adapters I needed is at the bottom of this post.
 Props to this guy for providing an almost solution that was the basis of what worked for me.

-I recently moved, and had to give up the built-in dishwasher I loved.
+I recently moved between apartments, and had to give up the built-in dishwasher I loved.
 Unable to quit dishwashers cold turkey, I opted to buy a Danby portable dishwasher.

 Portable dishwashers work by hooking up to your sink faucet.
 They generally come with a replacement aerator that lets the dishwasher hose snap on.
 They look something like this: